Build a "Steampunk" Lamp - Part 1

 Me: "Uh, never mind."

-That's also another reason why I buy extra stuff.
-I never really know what I will need and it's so easy to return what you don't use.
-I've got some receipts where I've returned three different items on the same receipt, at three different times.
+So, I usually resort to buying more than I should as I never really know what I will need.
+They make it so easy to return what you don't use.
+I have some receipts where I've returned different items on the same receipt, at different times.

 Continued in Build a "Steampunk" Lamp - Part 2.